European Common Aviation Area

 The European Common Aviation Area (ECAA) is a single market in aviation services.

 ECAA agreements were signed on 5 May 2006 in Salzburg, Austria between the EU and some external countries.
 It built upon the EU's acquis communautaire and the European Economic Area.
-The ECAA liberalises the air transport industry by allowing any company from any ECAA member state to fly between any ECAA member states airports, thereby allowing a "foreign" airline to provide domestic flights.
+The ECAA liberalizes the air transport industry by allowing any company from any ECAA member state to fly between any ECAA member states airports, thereby allowing a "foreign" airline to provide domestic flights.

 Membership

 Founding members

 On 9 June 2006, the ECAA agreement was signed by almost all of the 27 EU members, the European Union itself, Albania, Bosnia and Herzegovina, Croatia, Iceland, Montenegro, North Macedonia, Norway, Serbia as well as Kosovo (UNMIK as Kosovo representative under Security Council resolution 1244).
 The last two EU member states to sign it were Slovakia and Latvia respectively on 13 June 2006 and 22 June 2006.

 Enlargements

 Further agreements to join the Common Aviation Area have been offered to the EU's Eastern Partnership members.
 Agreements currently in force, include: